FACTBOX-Not so Merry Christmas looms for coronavirus-hit Europe

 Up to three households will be allowed to meet at home from Dec.
 23 until Dec.
 27. People will be able to meet in places of worship and in outdoor public places but not at indoor hospitality or entertainment venues.
 Shops will be allowed to stay open for longer over Christmas and in January.

+CZECH REPUBLIC The Czech government starting Dec.
+18 will launch free, voluntary testing for all citizens using rapid-result antigen tests to make family visits over Christmas safer.

-(Compiled by Elizaveta Gladun, Aida Pelaez-Fernandez and Veronica Snoj in Gdansk, Editing by Mark Potter, Tomasz Janowski, Toby Chopra, Kirsten Donovan)
+(Compiled by Elizaveta Gladun, Aida Pelaez-Fernandez and Veronica Snoj in Gdansk, Editing by Mark Potter, Tomasz Janowski, Toby Chopra, Kirsten Donovan and Mark Heinrich, William Maclean)